 - Find out when to file fund updates for each fund within an offer.

 - Find out when to file full portfolio holdings for a fund within an offer.

 - Find out when you need to file an annual confirmation notice for an offer.

 - Find out how to update scheme details and documents.

-- Read our guidelines for preparing and uploading documents to the register.
+- Our guidelines for preparing and uploading documents to the register.

 - Find out how to withdraw an offer before it opens, or finalise an offer that's no longer active.

 - These guides relate to sections of your online application to register a managed fund offer.